 - BFG: That missile launcher is MASSIVE.
 It'd look big carried by pretty much any character, but it's especially silly on Rocket, who's smaller than the gun.

 - Charged Attack: His Charged Salvo gathers rockets over time and launches them all at once.

 - Chef of Iron: According to the backstory of his Commander Cook-it skin (which is presumably canon), Rocket used to also be the Team Chef.
 He sometimes dons his chef outfit in battle just to remember the good times.

 - Cigar Chomper: He's never without a cigar.

 - Early-Bird Cameo: Rocket showed up in the official artwork for patch 4.0, a few months before he was announced.
 Furthermore, he appeared in silhouette form next to Dizzy during her teaser, and he's referenced in the backstories of Dizzy and Smiles, the two Renegades who were released before him.

-- Frickin' Laser Beams: His laser trap.
+- Energy Weapon: His laser trap.

 - The Leader: Of Rocket's Renegades.